SteamRep FAQ

 Here's the breakdown:

-• SR DONATOR - Traders that support the cause by donating cash or items to SR
+• SR DONATOR - Traders that supported the cause by donating to us.
+Careful - donors are just as likely to be scammers!

-• MIDDLEMAN - Proved to the community that they can be trusted to middleman trades.
+• MIDDLEMAN - Selected by a SteamRep partner community as a trusted individual to middleman trades.

 • CAUTION - Shady or deceptive trading behavior, but not a major offense.